Check Out the Updated Information at the End of this Article on “How to Draft Your Own Answer to a Debt Buyer Lawsuit”

 UPDATED INFORMATION !!! ***MUST READ***

-I wrote the article over four years ago yet I still get thousands of people each month who read it.
+I wrote the article over six years ago yet I still get thousands of people each month who read it.
 I also continue to meet with people who are suffering through a wage garnishment because they failed to file an Answer and ended up having a default judgment entered against them.

 I understand that many people can’t afford an attorney but still need help.
 With that in mind, I created a 5 part video course that goes step-by-step through the process of “How to Draft an Answer to a Debt Buyer Lawsuit“.